msucloudfellowship/msucloudfellowship.github.io/docs/index.md

 ## Meeting location

 Given the state of the pandemic in late summer 2021, we are hosting our first meeting (September 3) via zoom.
-Particpants will be sent a link via email.
+Participants will be sent a link via email.
 Locations for future meetings are to be determined and based on participant feedback.

 ---